 Dr Ben Grey completed his undergraduate medical education at the University of Pretoria in 2002.
-During his community service year at Ngwelezane Hospital in northern KwaZulu-Natal, he developed a special interest for orthopaedics.
-He subsequently worked in accident and emergency units in the UK for two-and-a-half years, after which he returned to Ngwelezane Hospital in July 2007 to commence his training in orthopaedics.
-He specialised as an orthopaedic surgeon in Durban, completing the Fellowship of the College of Orthopaedic Surgeons of South Africa in 2012 and a Master of Medicine degree in orthopaedics at the University of KwaZulu-Natal in 2013.
-He then worked for three years as a general orthopaedic surgeon at Edendale Hospital in Pietermaritzburg, and at Addington Hospital in Durban.
+During his community service year at Ngwelezane Hospital in northern KwaZulu-Natal, he developed a special interest for orthopedics.
+He subsequently worked in accident and emergency units in the UK for two-and-a-half years, after which he returned to Ngwelezane Hospital in July 2007 to commence his training in orthopedics.
+He specialized as an orthopedic surgeon in Durban, completing the Fellowship of the College of Orthopedic Surgeons of South Africa in 2012 and a Master of Medicine degree in orthopedics at the University of KwaZulu-Natal in 2013.
+He then worked for three years as a general orthopedics surgeon at Edendale Hospital in Pietermaritzburg, and at Addington Hospital in Durban.

-He is a member of the South African Orthopaedic Association as well as the South African Shoulder and Elbow Surgeons.
+He is a member of the South African Orthopedic Association as well as the South African Shoulder and Elbow Surgeons.